tusharmath/qio/packages/docs/core/usage.md

 sidebar_label: Usage
 ---

-> Refer to [concepts] if you are new to functional programming.

 [concepts]: ../concepts/introduction

 QIO is merely a data structure that represents a side-effect.
 It doesn't actually perform the side effect itself.
 The effect is performed by the QIO Runtime lazily.
 It helps convert **impure functions** to **pure functions**.